What is a short sale and how does it benefit you here in Fort Worth?

 The seller has a little bit more leeway with a short sale and depending on the bank.
 The seller may be able to apply for a new mortgage only two years after completing the sale.
 It also increases the likelihood that a mortgage lender will approve your loan, allowing you to move back into a home more quickly than if you had gone through a full foreclosure.

-Again, all of this is dependent on the specific bank or lender that you are collaborating with… Therefore, if they are still difficult to work with a year or two after a short sale, you should look into other financial institutions to collaborate with.
+Again, all of this depends on the specific bank or lender you are collaborating with… Therefore, if they are still difficult to work with a year or two after a short sale, you should look into other financial institutions to collaborate with.

 There are Usually No Fees Involved

-As a general rule, the bank will not charge any fees in connection with the short sale process.
+As a general rule, the bank will not charge any fees for the short sale process.
 This presents a possible advantage to the seller.
-The goal of the bank is to simply remove the note from their records… And if you can prove that your home is “underwater,” and you’re at the risk of walking away from the house… the bank may rather work out a short sale instead of going through a costly foreclosure.
+The bank’s goal is to remove the note from their records simply… And if you can prove that your home is “underwater,” and you’re at the risk of walking away from the house… the bank may rather work out a short sale instead of going through a costly foreclosure.

 In the event of a foreclosure, your mortgage lender may tack on additional costs that will further add to the problem.